PoisonPhang/open-web3-and-polkadot-text-book/README.md

 Currently, we are looking for contributions to the seven main chapters of this textbook.

-Please see our (contributing guide)[./.github/CONTRIBUTING.md] for more details.
+Please see our [contributing guide](./.github/CONTRIBUTING.md) for more details.